AI4Finance-Foundation/FinRL/README.md

 </div>

-**Disclaimer: We are sharing codes for academic purpose under the MIT license.
+**Disclaimer: We are sharing codes for academic purposes under the MIT license.
 Nothing herein constitutes financial advice or a recommendation to trade real money.
 Users are solely responsible for any financial decisions made using this software.
 Consult a qualified professional before deploying capital.**